turbot/guardrails-samples/baselines/README.md

 To create a policy pack through Terraform:

-- Ensure you have `Turbot/Admin` permissions (or higher) in Guardrails
+- Ensure you have `Turbot/Owner` permissions in Guardrails
 - [Create access keys](https://turbot.com/guardrails/docs/guides/iam/access-keys#generate-a-new-guardrails-api-access-key) in Guardrails

 And then set your credentials: